tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 Never renumber or re-use `deliverySchedule.position`s.
 {% endhint %}

+#### Requested prices

+- `lines.prices`: the requested price.
+Provide either `netPrice`, used by most buyers or alternatively `grossPrice` together with `discountPercentage`.
+Price has a decimal `1234.56` format with any number of digits.
+- `priceInLocalCurrency`: at least provide a price in the local currency of the supplier, like `CNY` in China.
+- `priceInBaseCurrency`: if available provide a price in your base currency, like `EUR` in the EU.
+- `currencyIso`: the 3-letter currency codes according to ISO 4217, like `EUR`, `USD` and `CNY`
+- `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1.
+The purchase unit and price unit may be different.
+- `priceUnitQuantity`: the item quantity at which the price applies.
+Typically this is 1 (unit price) or 100 (the price applies to 100 items)

 #### Secondary line fields

+- `description`: a free format additional description of this line
 - `terms`: the line terms as agreed with your supplier
 - `terms.contractNumber`: the agreed framework contract number
 - `terms.contractPosition`: the related position within the framework contract